btweinstein/btweinstein.github.io/Computation.md

 ### 1. [Data Analysis Repositories](./data_analysis)

 These repositories helped me analyze and parse my experimental data.
 These repositories focus on extracting data from thousands of images and huge tabular datasets.
 In general, the experiments I studied displayed many stochastic features, so I had to analyze my data and extract probabilistic information such as correlations, various moments, etc. I believe such probabilistic analysis will be useful in my future career.
+Most of the repositories utilize object oriented code.

 ### 2. [Scientific Computing Repositories](./scientific_computing)

 These repositories focused on creating fast numerical simulations to help me understand the physics governing my experiments.
 In these repositories, I extensively utilized GPU computing and efficient single-threaded code.
 The [Institute for Applied Computational Sciences](https://iacs.seas.harvard.edu/) awarded me a $25,000 scholarship to further develop one of my favorite scientific computing projects, a [2-dimensional GPU-powered Lattice Boltzmann Fluid Mechanics Simulator](./scientific_computing).
+Like the above, I almost always use object-oriented code.

 ## My Favorite Programming Tools